Updated on October 14, 2022

 Mud Dauber Diet

-Mud daubers and other wasps are omnivores, and a typical mud dauber diet tends to make them quite beneficial to gardeners.
+Mud daubers and other wasps are omnivores.
+The typical dauber diet tends to make them quite beneficial to gardeners.
 Insects, and flower nectar not only give them food, but makes the mud dauber a combination of natural predator and pollinator for many plants.

-Even more importantly, they tend to prefer spiders for their egg hosts and are particularly fond of black widows.
+Even more importantly, they tend to prefer spiders for their egg hosts and are particularly fond of black widow spiders.
 There’s even a species that specifically targets cicadas for their egg hosts.

-On the flip side, mud daubers are a popular snack for insectivore birds, so keeping them around can also attract various species of songbird you can enjoy.
+On the flip side, mud daubers are a popular snack for insectivore birds.
+Keeping them around may help attract various species of songbird you can enjoy.
+It’s a win-win situation (for you, at least)!

 Do Mud Daubers Pollinate?